 Before setting up shop as a full-time author in Exeter, Lisa Bunker had a 30-year career in non-commercial broadcasting, most recently as Program Director of the community radio station in Portland, Maine.
 Besides New Hampshire and Maine she has made homes in New Mexico, southern California, Seattle, and the Florida panhandle.
 Lisa's wife, Dawn Huebner, is also a writer, and has a psychology practice in Exeter.
 Between them they have three grown children.
-In her leisure time, Lisa reads, plays piano, knits, does yoga, plays chess, and studies languages.
+In her leisure time, Lisa studies jazz bass, knits, does yoga, and plays chess.

 I have always felt the impulse to public service.
 I believe we were put on this planet to help each other.